jakartaee/jaf-api/www/README.md

 ## July 25, 2019 - Jakarta Activation is the new name for JAF ##

-The JavaBeans Activation Framework has been renamed to Jakarta Activation in preparationfor inclusion in a future version of Jakarta EE.
+The JavaBeans Activation Framework has been renamed to Jakarta Activation in preparation for inclusion in a future version of Jakarta EE.

 ## November 26, 2018 - JavaBeans Activation Framework 1.2.1 Final Release ##